ifperalta/MyPortfolio/README.md

 ## Overview

-This portfolio website was built using the React framework and Bootstrap UI.
+This portfolio website was built using the React and Bootstrap UI.
 The website includes three pages: Home, Projects, and Contact page.

 - Home page - overviews my skills and experience.
 It may include a brief bio and some links to other pages and social media profiles.